-Students in this major take extensive courses in art history, design, drawing, and introductory courses in sculpture to lay the foundation for the development of a personal body of work both conceptually and formally informed.
-Sculpture majors also engage in internships, gallery exhibits, and public works in preparation for finding practical applications for painting beyond the studio.
+- Students engage in internships, gallery exhibits, and public works in preparation for finding practical applications for painting beyond the studio.

-- Develop a sophisticated set of technical skills with a variety of tools and materials.
+- Students will develop a sophisticated set of technical skills with a variety of tools and materials.

 - Introduce an aesthetic initiative into a wider public community.

 The faculty in Sculpture have decades of experience in both teaching and exhibition.
 Work from these individuals appears in national collections, both public and private.